RAISE Questions and Answers

 A: RAISE-IES produced important information that helps us understand how to make a coordinated specialty care (CSC) treatment program work for both clinics and clients.

 For state administrators, or those interested in starting their own CSC program, RAISE-IES developed tools and resources to help achieve this goal.
 For example, in addition to treatment manuals and program guides, RAISE-IES developed practical strategies for monitoring treatment fidelity.
 In other words, RAISE-IES developed ways of checking to see if the clinic actually provided the treatment program as it was intended to be delivered.
-Knowing how to do this is important since fidelity data help clients and families know if they are getting the CSC services they expect.
-Fidelity data also help those paying for CSC services, such as insurers, know if clients are getting the services they are paying for.
-To address the issue of how to sustain a program over the long term, RAISE-IES showed it was possible to partner with state mental health authorities in order to pay for CSC services.
-For more information about the RAISE-IES program materials, visit the State Health Administrators and Clinics page.
+Knowing how to do this is important since fidelity data help clinical administrators maintain high quality programs.
+Fidelity data also help clients and families know if they are getting the CSC services they expect and the data help those paying for CSC services, such as insurers, know if clients are getting the services they are paying for.
+To address the issue of how to sustain a program over the long term, RAISE-IES showed it was possible to partner with state mental health authorities in order to pay for CSC services and to expand the number of clinics available.
+For more information about the RAISE-IES program materials, visit the State Health Administrators/Clinics page.

 The RAISE-IES study compared clients’ functioning at initial contact to outcomes two years later, showing promising results for individuals participating in the CSC program.
 Clients’ symptoms improved over time as did their work, educational and social lives.
 Finally, researchers showed that the CSC treatment model was appealing.
 Clients participated and stayed in the CSC program because they felt they were treated with warmth and respect and because they received effective services.